-Whether you are using your headphones on a smartphone, Windows computer, a MAC computer or another device, adjusting the equalizer settings is a good way to reduce bass in your headphones.
+Whether you are using your headphones on a smartphone, Windows computer, MAC computer, or another device, adjusting the equalizer settings is a good way to reduce bass in your headphones.

-Check for an audio manager software or just equalizer software.
+Check for audio manager software or just equalizer software.

 EQ allows you to boost or cut the sound in multiple frequency bands.
 In other words, you can turn down the bass and turn up the mids or vice versa.

 It’s similar to the bass and treble knobs on an old stereo.
 Just check for the slider that you can use to adjust the bass.

 On A Computer: To get a complete set of options, you can download EQ software for your device that will allow you to change bass levels.

 On A Smartphone: With a smartphone, you can download EQ apps for Android and possibly iOS.
 However, please note that these only apps will only modify a running audio app, so you have to run them each time you’re listening.
 If you want a fixed setting, you need to root your phone.

 What Setting Should You Adjust?